top of page

 Clinical

-The duration of the eruption is on average 3 days with fever in more than half of the cases.
-Other symptoms: headache, abdominal pain, muscle pain, sore throat and a flu-like syndrome may be associated with the rash.
+Other symptoms: headaches, abdominal pain, muscle pain, sore throat, and flu-like symptoms may be associated with the rash.

 Diagnostic